 Therefore, the registration requirements became more stringent, with many conditions to meet and studies to provide, such as clinical evaluation reports (CER), biocompatibility test reports, and the need to conduct a post-market clinical follow-up (PMCF) study in Saudi Arabia.

-Although the TFA file is similar to the CE mark file, it is not mandatory to have a CE certificate to receive SFDA approval.
-However, the product will mostly go through a more rigorous assessment journey that requires an experienced regulatory professional.
+Although the TFA file is similar to the CE mark file, having a CE certificate to receive SFDA approval is not mandatory.
+However, the product will mainly undergo a more rigorous assessment requiring an experienced regulatory professional.

 In September 2022, the SFDA officially cancelled the registration procedure for low-risk medical devices, known as the Medical Device National Registry (MDNR).
 This simple application isn’t available anymore.
-All devices now must have a full technical file and appoint an authorized representative (AR) in Saudi.
+All devices must have a whole technical file, and an authorized representative (AR) must be appointed in Saudi Arabia.

 The SFDA also regulates medical device companies in the Saudi market and enforces special requirements on international companies.
-Below are the requirements from both types:
+Below are the requirements for both types:

-They license local distributors, warehouses, and medical device manufacturers.
+SFDA licenses local medical device companies such as importers, distributors, warehouses, and manufacturers.
 This license is called the Medical Device Establishment License (MDEL).
-The main requirement here to pay attention to is the implementation of a quality management system (QMS) according to the ISO 13485 standards.
-Note that the ISO certificate is mandatory for distributors Class A & B and all local manufacturers.
-SFDA performs inspections on all local manufacturers to obtain and maintain their licenses.
+The main requirement to pay attention to is implementing a quality management system (QMS) and having an ISO 13485 certificate.
+A valid ISO must be maintained to keep the license, which is frequently checked during SFDA inspections.

 The applicant is responsible for classifying the product according to SFDA rules and creating the related files in the technical file.
 Generally, the SFDA medical device classification will follow the same class in the reference country.
 For example, the SFDA will match the classification in the CE certificate.
 However, we have seen cases where SFDA did not adopt the same.
-For example, a product is considered a low-risk medical device in its home country but a non-medical device in Saudi, and vice-versa.
+For instance, a product is considered a low-risk medical device in its home country but a non-medical device in Saudi Arabia, and vice versa.

 SFDA medical device classification is either Class A, B, C, or D. This is according to their risk class.
 The class is necessary to determine the registration procedure and its requirements, as discussed in the table below: